mrkkrp/markkarpov.com/tutorial/exceptions.md

   otherwise it blocks waiting for the value to be placed there.

 * `putMVar` places a value in the specified mutable location.
-If it is already full, it blocks waiting for the location to become empty.
+If it is already full, it blocks and waits for the location to become empty.

 In the current form, `updateVar` is not an atomic operation, because asynchronous exception can strike between (1) and (3), during evaluation of